Digital Marketing Consultant

 • Replace vague claims with specific, sourced statistics throughout each page

-• Add a "Last Updated" timestamp to each page
+• Add "Last Updated" timestamp to every page — update dateModified in schema

 • Begin publishing 2 new cluster articles per week targeting informational/comparison queries